 For a dozen years I was also a member of Fred Shafer’s novel and short story workshops.
 Fred, formerly an editor for the literary magazine TriQuarterly, met weekly with the short story writers and monthly with the novelists.
 Fred taught for an hour or so, and the other two hours were devoted to close study of student manuscripts.

 One of the unique aspects of these workshops was the opportunity to learn from living writers.
 Every year Fred chose a writer for us to study.
 We then read all of that writer’s works, from the very beginning to the most recent.
 During the year, Fred extracted craft lessons from that writer’s books.
 He compared our writing to the work of the famous writer.
 The comparisons were not always favorable.
 In fact, almost never.
 But, gradually, we learned.

-Ten years ago I moved to Phoenix.
+Several years ago my husband took a new job, and I moved to Phoenix.
 The Valley of the Sun has its own, vibrant writing communities, but we Phoenicians live miles apart.
-Meetup.com is a terrific place to quickly find writers, if you’re of a mind to do so.
+I learned that Meetup.com is a terrific place to quickly find writers, if you’re of a mind to do so.